Rock Island and the Quad Cities

 Rock Island is part of the Quad Cities, a diverse community of 400,000 people spanning the border between Illinois and Iowa on the Mississippi River.
 Made up of four cities in Iowa and Illinois, the Quad Cities includes Rock Island and Moline in Illinois and Davenport and Bettendorf in Iowa.
 Some people also include East Moline.

-No matter where your interests lie, there’s something in these four (or five, depending on who you ask) cities for everyone.
+Whether it's the more than 700 restaurants or more than 100 miles of bike trails, no matter where your interests lie, there’s something in these four (or five, depending on who you ask) cities for everyone.

 See a full index of places here, or choose your adventure below.